Gordon Sondland: Personal life

+James McDermott, suggested that the allegations and the impeachment inquiry were connected.
+He accused Portland Monthly and ProPublica of trying to “affect Ambassador Sondland’s credibility as a fact witness in the pending impeachment inquiry” and also suggested the news organizations were guilty of “veiled witness tampering.”

 Sondland and Durant divorced in 2021; the General Judgment of Dissolution was entered in Multnomah County, case number 21DR16982 and signed by Judge Francis G. Troy, II on November 15, 2021.
 The terms of their agreement were not entered in the court record, citing the public nature of each party's business and political involvements.
 Their estate in southwest Portland, formerly owned by Durant and quitclaimed deeded on October 15, 2021 to an LLC controlled by Sondland, sold for $4.33 million in July 2022.